r-a-dobson/seasonal-forecasting-quelea/Data/README.txt

    - Type: Float
    - Details: The weight is calculated based on the total number of avian e-Bird sampling events within a spatiotemporal buffer around the occurrence record location and date.
-   - Units: Relative (no specific units, used for modeling and analysis)
+   - Units: Relative (no specific units)

-Purpose of the Data:
+Purpose:
-These datasets are used by the associated code to extract dynamic explanatory variables and generate dynamic species distribution models (D-SDMs) for the red-billed quelea.
+These datasets are used in the associated code to extract dynamic explanatory variables and generate dynamic species distribution models (D-SDMs) for the red-billed quelea.

 Notes:
 - In both datasets, each row represents a unique species occurrence (2003-2019) or pseudo-absence record with associated metadata.